Find Affordable College Courses

 Waco, TX

-Baylor University ranked #10 on this year’s Best Value Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.
-Located in the medium-sized city of Waco, Baylor is a private not-for-profit school with a very large student population.
+Baylor University landed the #10 spot in the 2023 rankings for the best value master’s degree geological and earth sciences programs.
+Located in the city of Waco, Baylor is a private not-for-profit school with a very large student population.

 Out-of-state tuition fees for graduate students at Baylor are $37,674 per year.

-On top of its placing in our value ranking, Baylor also did well on our Best Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.
-It’s in the top 10% of all schools reviewed in this analysis.
+Baylor also claimed a spot on our Best Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.
+It’s in the top 10% of all schools in this category.

 Read full report on Geological & Earth Sciences at Baylor University